With a population of over 100 manta rays frequenting Kona reefs, joining a night snorkeling tour with them is easier then ever before

 During the day manta rays are solitary creatures.
 However, during their night time feeding they can be seen coming together as they feast on their main food source, plankton.

 Night time of course!
 But other than that, Hawaiian manta ray swimming is not a seasonal activity.
 Our resident rays do not migrate and instead make their home just off our coastlines allowing opportunity to view them all year.
 However, sometimes large winter storms in December, January, and February, can occasionally (but not always) make the ocean rough.
 Therefore fall, spring, and summer are the optimal seasons.
+The Rigid Inflatable Boat Sunset & Manta Ray Night Snorkel is a particularly stunning option.
+You’ll head out in time to watch the sunset over the Pacific before slipping into the water after dark.
+The manta activity is just as strong as the later departures, but with the added bonus of seeing the sky blaze orange and pink over the ocean before the stars come out.

 Every evening as the sky turns dark, the manta rays swim over their feeding stations.
 Feeding stations are specific areas of coral reefs off the coast of Kailua-Kona, where the manta rays gather to eat the plankton that is attracted to coastal light put off by the hotels, restaurants, and the town.

-Nightly tours are offered for snorkeling and scuba divers to view this incredible wild life experience.
+Nightly Kona Manta Ray Night Snorkel tours are offered for snorkeling and scuba divers to view this incredible wild life experience.
 After booking your boat tour, you will meet the captain and crew at the harbor.
 From there you will be motored out (about 30 minute ride) to the manta ray feeding stations where you will be given a safety and instructional briefing.
 From there, the crew will deploy a floating light raft, which is a buoyant foam raft equipped with underwater lights that attract plankton.
 You will then be given a snorkel and mask, helped into the water, and given a handle on the raft to hold onto.
 The crew will swim by and place additional flotation under your ankles.

 Now simply just float along, holding the raft, with your mask in the water while breathing through your snorkel.
 You will view the giant majestic manta rays gracefully swoop past you with their large open mouths grazing on plankton as they pass by just a few feet out of reach.